wangyihaier/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 ### Task 3: Verify CSV files in blob storage

 In this task, we are going to verify that the CSV file is being written to blob storage.

-(Note, this can be done via Visual Studio, or using the Azure portal.
-For this lab, we will perform the task using Visual Studio.)
+>**Note**: This can be done via Visual Studio, or using the Azure portal.
+For this lab, we will perform the task using Visual Studio.

 1. Within Visual Studio on your Lab VM, select the **View** menu, then select **Cloud Explorer**.